 Liverpool City Council uses a number of third-party applications to deliver key online services to its customers.
-The online payments system is a third-party application supplied by Civica and is used to support online payments.
+The chatbot function used on this site is a third-party application supplied by Landbot and used to support a number of services.

 This accessibility statement outlines how accessible this application is and what measures being taken to improve its accessibility status.
 For information about the core content managed by us, please see the liverpool.gov.uk accessibility statement.

 We know that some parts of this application are not fully accessible, these include:

 - the chat button is missing a focus indicator - focus visible 2.4.7

 - users are unable to access the chatbot using only a keyboard - keyboard 2.1.1